django-salesforce/django-salesforce/README.rst

 These have dependencies on the libffi development libararies.
 Install `libffi-dev` on Debian/Ubuntu or `libffi-devel` on RedHat derivatives.

-One disadvantage is that installing pyOpenSSL enables SSLv3 again, even on a newer Python.
-Therefore it is more secure to use ssl.PROTOCOL_TLSv1 than to use TLS 1.1 or 1.2, as even if you set PROTOCOL_SSLv23 you are open to a downgrade attack to an older SSL protocol.
+Hoever, once you're using Python 2.7.9 and newer or Python 3.4.0 and newer, installing pyOpenSSL enables SSLv3 again.
+If you *must* install PyOpenSSL on these Python versions, it is more secure to use ssl.PROTOCOL_TLSv1 than other protocols, as even if you set PROTOCOL_SSLv23 you are open to a downgrade attack to an older SSL protocol.

+Ultimately this will become moot for users of django-salesforce, as SFDC will soon require the updated setting.

 Caveats
 -------